Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 #### **Log out**
 A user when wants to log out of the website they can click on the "Log out" button on the navbar and then the page goes to the login page.
 #### Test:
-See whether the users could log out of the website after cliking the log out button on the navbar.
+See whether the users could log out of the website after clicking the log out button on the navbar.
 #### Result:
 It showed that the user could very well log themselves out of the website after clicking the log out button and then website goes to the login page after that.